DVillers77/JAVASCRIPT-PROJECTS/README.md

 - **Date**: Saturday, September 27, 2025
 - **Objective**: To create a new project structure and implement a `switch` statement to handle user input.
 - **Outcome**: A new `advanced-javascript-projects` folder was created with a functional `html-1.html` and `javascript-1.js` file.
 The code successfully uses a `switch` statement to evaluate case-insensitive user input and handles both mouse clicks and "Enter" key presses for submission.

+#### **Step 234: RUNNING JAVASCRIPT IN THE CONSOLE VIDEO**

+- **Date**: Saturday, September 27, 2025
+- **Objective**: To learn how to use the browser's developer console to run and debug JavaScript.
+- **Outcome**: A new `running-javascript-in-the-console.html` file was created to demonstrate the concepts of global and local variables, string concatenation, and object constructors.
+The exercises were successfully performed by interacting with the code in the browser console.